gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 ## 9. Submit Oracle Query to CCNext Prover
 Now that we've burnt funds on Sepolia, we need to make proof of that token burn available on the CCNext Testnet.
 We do so by creating an "oracle query".

-TODO: Replace this well known testing key with instructions to use testnet faucet and fund an address
 ```sh
 yarn submit_query \
 https://sepolia.infura.io/v3/<Your Infura API Key> \